Honorary weapons of Russia: Tsarist period

 The beginning of the wars against Napoleon (in which the Russian Empire participated) required an increase in the production of weapons for the army, and in 1808, by order of the Minister of War, the Tula Arms Plant stopped producing award and gift weapons for some time.

 In general, before the 1812 French invasion of Russia, cases of awarding personalized weapons were isolated and were made by the tsars personally.
 During the 1812 French invasion of Russia, the awarding of weapons became widespread.
-In subsequent years, awards continued - in the wars with Turkey and the Russo-Persian War (1826–1828), 349 people received gold weapons, in the November Uprising, for the Hungarian campaign of 1849 - 121.
+In subsequent years, awards continued - in the wars with Turkey and the Persian War, 349 people received gold weapons, in the Polish war - 341, for the Hungarian campaign of 1849 - 121.
 In the Crimean War of 1853–1856, 456 officers received gold weapons, and 1,551 officers received Anninsky weapons.

 Later, this tradition, slightly modified, was preserved until the February Revolution of 1917 and after it.

 In pre-revolutionary Russia, not only Russian subjects were awarded weapons.
 For example, on the recommendation of Admiral Fyodor Ushakov, the Turkish captain Zeller was awarded a sabre decorated with diamonds worth 1,803 rubles.
 Statistics on such awards are not kept, as are the rather numerous awards of gold bladed weapons to Russian subjects on behalf of foreign sovereigns.

 In 1913, when the new statute of the Order of St. George appeared, the gold weapons assigned to this order received a new official name - St. George's weapons and St. George's weapons decorated with diamonds.
 All types of these weapons began to have a small enamel cross of the Order of St. George; on the general's weapons, the inscription "For Bravery" was replaced by an indication of the feat for which the award was granted.
 From that time on, the hilt of the St. George's weapons was officially not gold, but only gilded.
 During the World War I, the St. George's weapons became a mass-produced type of award.
 In total, 5,700 people were awarded it in 1914–1917 (from January to December 1916 alone, 2,005 people were awarded the St. George weapon, three of whom were awarded weapons decorated with diamonds).